sashite/pnn.rb/README.md

 K       # King (first player)
 k       # King (second player)
 Q       # Queen (first player)
-R '      # Rook that has not moved yet and can be used for castling P'      # Pawn that can be captured en passant
+R'      # Rook that has not moved yet and can be used for castling P'      # Pawn that can be captured en passant
 ```